Top 20 Wines from Puglia (2025)

 WINES FROM PUGLIA

-Among the best wines of Puglia we can mention important denominations and wines such as Primitivo di Mandurica DOC, Salice Salentino DOC, Castel del Monte Riserva DOCG or the Rosati del Salento.
+Among the best wines of Puglia are renowned appellations such as Primitivo di Manduria DOC, Salice Salentino DOC, and Castel del Monte Riserva DOCG, alongside a rich tradition of rosé wines from Salento, among the most appreciated in Italy.

 Other Autochthonous Grapes of Puglia